vlazzarini/vanilla/10.Tonnetz/README.md

 CsoundObj API code used
 -----------

-The following  CsoundObj method are used for the first time in this tutorial:
+The following  CsoundObj method is used for the first time in this tutorial:

 `.midiMessageInput()`: sends a MIDI channel message to Csound.